lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 **Figure 22.** Adding a Note to a Selected Image Part

-Choose **Add Note**.
-Make sure you click **Save** after writing your note.
+Click **Add Note**.
+Be sure to click **Save** after writing your note.

-You can also add a note to the part of the image that you have already annotated.
+You can also add a note to any image selection that you have already annotated.
 Select the annotation, and then scroll down to the bottom and click the **Add Note** button.
-This is useful if you want to add a note unrelated to existing properties.
+This is useful if you want to add a note unrelated to existing properties or want to add extra information for future reference.

 <img width="985" alt="Screenshot 2024-03-04 at 20 07 25" src="https://github.com/rsimon/immarkus/assets/160752064/d2f2c4f6-61cb-4fb4-a398-5714e0990f93">